dcbentley/tic-tac-toe/README.md

 - (MVP) Provide instructions

-- (MVP) As a player, I want to store the number of wins that I've had.

 - (MVP) As a player, provide UI feedback to know which box I selected
     - E.g.: show an X or and O